 In addition to the discussions and case study examples, key terms are defined and links to additional resources are provided.
-If you are brand new to GEF IW project management, it is recommended that you complete each course in sequence.
+If you are brand new to GEF IW project management, it is recommended that you complete each module in sequence.
 Once you have completed all of the course materials, or if you are an experienced GEF IW project manager, you may wish to review specific course content as needed to refresh your knowledge.

 How will it be delivered?

 The course contents and materials are open to all interested persons at no cost.
 Every three months, Cap-Net will refresh the course to allow space for new participants to benefit from the material.
 To access the course contents you need to be registered in Cap-Net´s Virtual Campus.

 Do you have questions?

 Should you have any questions about the course or materials, please contact Natalie Degger (email@example.com).

 NOTE: The GEF IW:LEARN Project Management course will not make you ‘a Project Management expert’ but it will assist in guiding you through the expectations of managing and delivering a GEF International Waters Project.